chetanbg1/cbgwork1/README.md

               --> HashTable
 			synchronized
    			does not allow any null key or value
-              --> SortedMap -->TreeMap
+              --> SortedMap(interface extend Map) -->TreeMap
-			entries are maintained in ascending key order tree map - implicitly implements the red-black tree , can not store null key does not extend collection interface as have a key value pair rest only have the collection of objects which are sorted in a structured manner put(K,V) rest have add(E e) can only conatin a unique key can have duplicate values
+			entries are maintained in ascending key order tree map - implicitly implements the red-black tree , can not store null key --> NavigableMap is an interface in the Java Collections Framework that extends SortedMap and provides navigation methods for key-value pairs.
+It allows retrieval of entries 		based on closest matches to given search targets.
+		It is part of the java.util package, and the most commonly used implementation is TreeMap. does not extend collection interface as have a key value pair rest only have the collection of objects which are sorted in a structured manner put(K,V) rest have add(E e) can only conatin a unique key can have duplicate values
+	     -->EnumMap
+      			is a specialized Map implementation designed specifically for use with enum keys.
+It is part of java.util and offers a high-performance, memory-efficient map when keys are from a single enum type.

+✅ Key Characteristics
+Feature				Description
+Key type			Must be an enum type
+Performance			Very fast (backed by an array internally) Ordering			Maintains natural order of enum constants Null keys			❌ Not allowed (throws NullPointerException) Null values			✅ Allowed
+Thread-safe			❌ Not synchronized (wrap with Collections.synchronizedMap() if needed)

 how to make list read only ?
 	readOnlyArrayList = Collections.unmodifiableList(ArrayList);